 While it’s roomy enough to fit a medium-sized backpack underneath, it’s not a full-length poncho.
 This makes it a good option for shorter individuals.

-The hood on the GloryFire is the best we’ve seen.
-It’s generously sized but drawstrings at the back and around the neck make it fully adjustable.
-It also has a high collar to prevent rain leaking down your neck.
+The hood on the Hazard4 is the best we’ve seen.
+It’s generously sized, but drawstrings at the back and around the neck make it fully adjustable.
+It also has a high collar to prevent rain from leaking down your neck.

 Rather than having a separate stuff sack, the poncho packs down into its front pocket – one less thing to lose!
 There are grommets at each corner and hook-and-loop patches on the front and back.

 As you might expect, the trade-off for this robustness is extra weight.
-The GloryFire poncho weighs two pounds and will take up a good chunk of space in your Bug Out Bag.
+The Hazard4 poncho weighs over two pounds and will take up a good chunk of space in your Bug Out Bag.
 It’s also the priciest of the ponchos we’ve reviewed.